What is a wet pack?

 - Communicate promptly, calmly and provide information to the activation team and SPD staff so troubleshooting can begin

-- If your department has a quality system in place or tracking system of some kind, it is important to feed the information into that system especially if a recall takes place.
+- If your department has a quality system in place or tracking system of some kind, it is important to enter the information into that system, especially if a recall takes place

 - Document the sterilizer cycle parameters, moisture location(s), weight of the wet pack set, packaging material used, and load cooling temperature & time

 - Ensure the documentation includes recall information if the whole load is recalled

 - Document the resolution once it is determined and include the steps that were taken to remedy the issue